 The chemistry major is excellent preparation for any student interested in the molecular and environmental sciences.
 This program offers a well-rounded education in chemistry and provides a strong background for employment at the bachelor level or entry into chemistry graduate school.
 By selecting the appropriate electives within the chemistry major, students can earn a degree certified by the American Chemical Society.

 Students interested in teaching high school chemistry may choose the chemistry major with an education emphasis.
 This emphasis includes courses in teaching methods and other science courses required for teacher certification.
-To be certified, students will also be required to complete a teachable minor and the education major from the College of Education.
+To be certified, students will also be required to complete a teachable minor and the education major from the College of Education and Community Innovation.